kanekop/another-hour-gen2-Claude/README.md

 ### Main Clock (Personalized Experience)
 1. **Access**: Click "Main Clock" from the landing page
 2. **Configure**: Use "Show Settings" to access configuration
-   - Adjust the slider to set your "Scaled 24" duration
+   - Adjust the slider to set your "Designed 24" duration
    - Select your preferred timezone
    - View the real-time graph comparison
 3. **Experience**: Switch to "Show Clock" to see your personalized time in action
-   - Watch time scale during your "Scaled 24" period
+   - Watch time scale during your "Designed 24" period
    - Experience normal-speed time during "Another Hour" periods
    - Observe automatic theme changes